What are meta tags?

 - Search engines sometimes create their own meta descriptions.
 If Google doesn't like your meta description, they may automatically generate their own.
-They also may change depending on the search.
-If your page contains relevant information, for example, in the body of the page, Google may display a chunk of text they deem relevant as the meta description.
+They also may change depending what the user searched.

 - Meta tags that contain searched keywords display in bold. in the ESPN search result above, "ESPN" is bold because I searched Google for "espn".